bobbystacksmash/Construct/README.md

  * `dumpfs`      - dumps all filesystem activity,
  * `dumpreg`     - dumps all registry reads/writes,
  * `dumpexec`    - dumps all shell execution commands,
- * `dumpfnio`    - dumps all function inputs and outputs,
  * `dumpevents`  - dumps all events gathered during execution,
  * `dumpuris`    - dumps all URIs passed to `XMLHttpRequest` instances,
  * `deobfuscate` - displays the JScript program with all obfuscation removed.